 Life is ever-changing.
 Accepting and adapting to change can be difficult for some people.
 After all, as they say, the only thing that’s constant is change.

 Change can be described as the event which occurs, (often at an organisational level), therefore external to the individual, whereas transition describes the internal psychological adaptation to change.

 As human beings, we tend to act on and blindly believe our feelings.
 Emotions alert us about the threat, but they can also be like an ocean, that we cannot dive in forever to survive.

+If we learn how to accept and adapt to change, we can lead more fulfilling and meaningful lives.
 Here are a few tips to make accepting and adapting to change a little bit easier:

 I often talk with people caught up in their experiences of accepting and adapting to change.
 Even ‘good’ changes in life create a challenge to some extent.
 Why?
 Each of us, early in life, develops ‘positive’ and ‘negative’ beliefs about ourselves.

 Focus on living a healthy and balanced life

 The anxiety and stressors that often surround change can have a direct impact on our bodies and emotional state.
 Discovering the critical skills and tools to deal with stress and change is key to our survival on both an emotional and physical level.

 Looking after our wellbeing, both inside and outside the workplace is detrimental to how we accept and adapt to change.
 It is essential to get adequate sleep, eat a healthy diet, and exercise regularly.